MedSpa Market Pro logoGet Free Audit

 • Promote across all channels: Use email blasts to your existing patient list, Instagram Stories and Reels, Google Business Profile posts, and targeted blog content.

-Primary KPI: Track consultation volume and enrollment rate during each seasonal campaign versus your baseline months.
+Event metric: Track consultation volume and enrollment rate during each seasonal campaign versus your baseline months.
 January typically generates 2 to 3 times normal inquiry volume for weight loss programs.

-Pro Tip: Create a "results timeline calculator" on your website or as a downloadable PDF.
+Local market note: Create a "results timeline calculator" on your website or as a downloadable PDF.
 Show patients: "If you start in [month], here is when you can expect to see results."
 This tool sells itself because it demonstrates the urgency of starting early and positions your program as methodical and science-based rather than impulsive.

 10. Cross-Sell to Body Contouring (CoolSculpting/Kybella After Weight Loss for Toning)